xmoezzz/KrkrExtract/KrkrExtract[Ver.0.0.0.5a]/Readme.txt

 For long-term support, this project won't be an open source project at present.

 [Dev log]
+Version 0.0.0.5a
+ADD KrkrLoader Project's core

+Version 0.0.0.4g
+Fixed some bugs

 Version 0.0.0.4e
 Supported packing new format package

 Version 0.0.0.4d
 Fixed some errors

 Version 0.0.0.4c:
 Support one more GAME!
 neko~neko~moe~nya~

 Version 0.0.0.4b
 Fixed some bugs when extract psb files